vgandari/tok/ROADMAP.md

 - [ ] ex and eg are not types; they are keys
 - [ ] sol key for solutions
 - [ ] alg, alg2e, and algx for different algorithms environments
-- [ ] ~~mint for different listings environment~~
-- [ ] cap is caption
-- [ ] sub is subset of
-- [ ] super is superset of
 - [ ] Keys for authors (given and surnames); sort alphabetically and remove duplicates after collecting nodes

-Changes:

-- [ ] Additions with no plan for implementation:
-- [ ] List of acronyms
-- [ ] How to suppress list of * when empty (LaTeX)?
-- [ ] How to make sure a figure/listing appears (immediately) after it
-      is referenced (so that listings can be declared as predecessors and they don’t end up at the end of the book or missing completely because they’re declared as successors)?